-Founded in 1906 and the oldest organisation of its kind in the world, the ABA is the senior trade body in the British Isles for dealers in antiquarian and rare books, manuscripts and allied materials.
+Founded in 1906 and the oldest organisation of its kind in the world, the ABA is the senior trade body in the UK and Ireland for dealers in antiquarian and rare books, manuscripts and allied materials.
 Its membership also extends to many leading booksellers overseas.
 Run by a professional secretariat under the overall control of a democratically elected President and Council, the Association is the antiquarian book trade’s professional and regulatory body.
 Its ethos is one both of high professional standards and the provision of continually expanding support and services for its members.

 Members are elected solely on the basis of proven experience, expertise and integrity.
 They are expected to observe the highest professional and ethical standards and to foster mutual trust between the trade and the public.
 Applicants for membership must have been professional antiquarian booksellers for two consecutive years before becoming eligible for Associate Membership and usually five years for Full Membership.
 All Members are bound by the Articles of Association and Rules, as well as the most stringent Code of Good Practice yet adopted anywhere in the world of books.

 The display of the ABA badge pledges members to: